LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetSocialUserProfile-get-">User Profile (GET)</h4>
- The User Profile API is used to get social profile data from the user's social account after authentication.<br><br><b>Supported Providers:</b>  All [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/user-profile)
+ The User Profile API is used to get social profile data from the user's social account after authentication.<br><br><b>Supported Providers:</b>  All

 ```java